-- Educational level (i.e., freshman, sophomore, etc.)
+- Class (i.e., freshman, sophomore, etc.)

 - Dates of attendance

-- Degrees and awards received
+- Honors and awards (including dean's list)

 A student may submit in writing a Consent to Disclose Education Records to Third Party and return it to the Office of the Registrar.
 The consent will be placed in the students file and considered active until the student graduates or rescinds the request.